arcanistzed/dice-roller/index.md

 ## Installation

 The Add-on is currently in testing.
-If you would like to join the testing program, click [here](mailto:waternlava@gmail.com?subject=Request%20to%20join%20dice%20roller%27s%20testing%20program&body=My%20email%20is:%0a%0aThanks%0a) to send me an email.
+If you would like to join the testing program to automatically recieve updates, click [here](mailto:waternlava@gmail.com?subject=Request%20to%20join%20dice%20roller%27s%20testing%20program&body=My%20email%20is:%0a%0aThanks%0a) to send me an email.
+Alternatively, You can copy the sheet [here](https://docs.google.com/spreadsheets/d/1jnXa8AqjGyVP4rcvOJ0121LNl-USLmsMQJzR2zeOu5w/copy) to use it.
+You need to use the button in Extensions > Dice Roller > Start to have the sidebar appear.
+You must put a Discord Webhook URL in the settings menu found on this sidebar.

 ## Features